-- Bibbidi Bobbidi

-One of WDW's moderate resorts, CBR provides a pleasant 1.4 mile promenade around the lake at it's center.
-The promenade is a paved path and is easily accessible from any of the villages which encircle the lake.
-This course offers excellent views of the resort grounds.
-As you pass from one village to the next, you never lose the lush island feel of the resort.
-Along the way, you will encounter several varieties of birds.
-In the morning, you will also encounter people walking to Old Port Royal for their first cup of coffee, so be alert.
+The running path at the Caribbean Beach Resort is a pleasant 1.2 mile route around Barefoot Bay.
+The promenade is a paved path and is easily accessible from any of the villages which circle the lake.
+This course offers excellent views of the grounds along with the lush island feel of the resort.
+You may encounter several varieties of birds - including the "early bird" walking to Old Port Royale for its first cup of coffee - so be alert.

 Old Key West Resort

-The designated running course for this resort begins at the basketball and volleyball courts in the recreation area.
-The path follows Peninsular Road south, passing Buildings 54 and 55 before turning north again along the river.
+The designated running course for this resort is about 1.4 miles long and begins at the basketball and volleyball courts in the recreation area near the Hospitality House.
+The path follows Peninsular Road to South Point Road, past the pool area and on to Old Turtle Pond Road before joining Peninsular Road again and proceeding back to the starting point.
 This course is quite wide and provides excellent visibility.
-What it does not offer is shade, and is therefore best used during cooler periods.
+What it does not offer is shade, so it is best used during cooler periods.